JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/nO3Un6i.jpg)

 Victory!
-The secret code was "2156".

-Note: Most games require more than 5 guesses.
+The secret code was "2156". *Most* games require more than 5 guesses.